karthick-jaganathan/ADaPT-ETL/docs/installation.md

 {: .important }
 > **Before you begin:** Ensure you have Python 3.7+ installed and a basic understanding of command-line operations.

 This guide provides detailed installation instructions, multiple installation methods, environment setup, troubleshooting, and development setup.
-For a quick start, see the [main README](README.md#installation).

 ## 📋 Table of Contents